-Import: Quickly and easily ingest health data
+Import: Quickly & easily ingest health data

-Transform: Transform unstructured data using specialized ML models
+Transform: Transform unstructured medical data using NLP

-Query: Powerful query and search capabilities
+Query: Powerful query & search capabilities

-Analyze: Identify trends and make predictions
+Analyze: Identify trends & make predictions

 AWS HealthLake Analytics supports Athena SQL queries on HealthLake data that enables users to analyze without needing to export the data.
 With Amazon QuickSight, you can create dashboards on HealthLake data to quickly explore patient trends.
 Here is an example of a population health dashboard created using Amazon QuickSight.
 You can also build, train, and deploy your own predictive analytics using machine learning models with Amazon SageMaker.
 Here is how to build a number of predictive chronic or acute disease models using Amazon SageMaker with AWS HealthLake normalized data.
 Here is an example of building an ML-enabled cognitive search application where every clinical evidence is tagged, indexed, and structured to provide evidence-based topics on things like transmission, risk factors, therapeutics, and incubation.
 This particular functionality is tremendously valuable for clinicians or scientists, who can quickly ask questions to validate their clinical decisions or advance their research.